 - Feed your puppy in it’s crate if it’s eating from a bowl.

-Large breed dogs, such as my German Shepherds, benefit from rest after eating.
-Teaching your puppy to expect to rest in the crate after eating also means you can feed your puppy right before the humans eat, and you can enjoy a “dog free” dinner time.
+Large breed dogs, such as my German Shepherds, benefit from crate rest after eating.
+Teaching your puppy to expect to crate rest after eating also means you can feed your puppy right before the humans eat, and you can enjoy a “dog free” dinner time.
 Always provide puppies with a high value chew after eating, to help them relax and pacify themselves.

 Dogs love to chew, and puppies especially require chewing.
 The crate is the perfect place to provide this activity.
 When you can’t directly supervise your puppy or when your puppy is due for a nap, pull out a pacifier and put your puppy in it’s crate for a chew session.